 as the case requires;

-“utilised”, in relation to a purpose, includes capable of being, or intended to be, utilised for that purpose.
+utilised, in relation to a purpose, includes capable of being, or intended to be, utilised for that purpose.

 (2) In these regulations, unless the contrary intention appears, the numerical values prescribed are subject to tolerances according to normal industry practice.